pywbem/pywbem/docs/mocksupport.rst

 ----------------------------

 The mock repository should contain the CIM qualifier declarations, CIM classes, CIMInstances, and CIM methods to be used in the mock environment.
+The mock user creates a repository that contains the CIM Objects required for the operations to be executed in the mock environment.
+Thus, if the user only requires CIM_Computer system, only that class and its dependent classes need be in the repository along with instances of the classes that will satisfy the methods called

 :class:`~pywbem_mock.FakedWBEMConnection` and
 :class:`~pywbem_mock.DMTFCIMSchema` provide the tools to build the mock repository.

-The repository can be build by either defining the mof for the items to be inserted into the repository (either by defining the pywbem CIM Objects or by defining the MOF and compiling the mof) or by compiling qualifiers and classes directly from a DMTF CIM schema.
-A particular test repository may be a combination of classes defined in a DMTF CIM Schema and user classes.

-Starting with pywbem 0.13.0, the class :class:`~pywbem_mock.DMTFCIMSchema` along with :meth:`~pywbem_mock.FakedWBEMConnection.compile_mof_string` provides an easy path to compiling DMTF MOF qualifier declarations and classes in the repository

-The following methods can be used to add CIM instances, classes and qualifier types to the mock repository of a :class:`~pywbem_mock.FakedWBEMConnection` object:

-* :meth:`~pywbem_mock.FakedWBEMConnection.compile_dmtf_schema` compile classes
+There are two ways to build a mock repository:

+* Directly from pywbem CIM objects (CIMClass.
+CIMInstance, etc).
+See :meth:`~pywbem_mock.FakedWBEMConnection.add_cimobjects`

+* From MOF definitions of the objects (which can be a string or a file, in and  with MOF pragma include statements).

+  There are two methods to help building the repository from MOF:

+  * Build from MOF definitions of the objects which are compiled into the repository.
+See :meth:`~pywbem_mock.FakedWBEMConnection.compile_mof_string` and See :meth:`~pywbem_mock.FakedWBEMConnection.compile_mof_file`.

-   and qualifier declarations from the the DMTF CIM schema defined into the mock repository
+  * Build MOF qualifier declarations and classes directly from the DMTF CIM schema by downloading the schema from the DMTF and selecting all or part of the schema to compile.
+This automatically compiles all qualifiers declarations into the mock repository and allows setting up a partial class repository (i.e. just selected classes) in a single method.
+See :meth:`~pywbem_mock.FakedWBEMConnection.compile_dmtf_schema`.

-* :meth:`~pywbem_mock.FakedWBEMConnection.compile_mof_string` and
-  :meth:`~pywbem_mock.FakedWBEMConnection.compile_mof_file` compile MOF in a string or file, respectively, and add the resulting CIM objects to the mock repository.

-In all cases, the existing mock repository content is used for resolving any prerequisite objects:

-* For a CIM class to be added, the superclass of that class as well as CIM qualifier types for the qualifiers used by that class must exist.

-* For a CIM instance to be added, its CIM creation class must exist.

-Some CIM objects that are used by a CIM object to be added do not need to exist in the mock repository, which in fact allows forward references:

-* CIM classes specified in reference properties or in reference parameters of methods of a class to be added do not need to exist.

-* CIM classes specified in qualifiers (for example, in the `EmbeddedInstance` qualifier) of a class to be added do not need to exist.
+It may take a combination of all three of the above methods to build a schema that satisfies a particular requirement including:

+1. Build the DMTF CIM Classes from the DMTF schema.
+This is easy to code, and eliminates errors defining components.
+It also loads all qualifier declarations.

+2. Build non-DMTF classes (subclasses, etc.) by defining either MOF and compiling or directly building the pywbem CIM Classes.

+3. Build CIM Instances by defining MOF and compiling or directly building the pywbem CIM instances.
+Often MOF is easier for this because it simplifies the definition of association instances with the instance alias.

+4. Add the definition of any CIM methods for which the mock server is expected to respond. add_method_callback.
+See :meth:`~pywbem_mock.FakedWBEMConnection. add_method_callback`.

+The pywbem MOF compiler provides support for:

+1. Automatically including all qualifier declaractions if classes are added with the method :meth:`~pywbem_mock.FakedWBEMConnection.compile_dmtf_schema` or the :class:`DMTFCIMSchema`.

+2. Adding dependent classes from the DMTF schema in the case where they are missing in the compiled mof and the compiler search path includes the MOF directory of the DMTF CIM schema.
+This include superclasses, reference classes defined in reference properties and parameters, and the class referenced through the EmbeddedInstance qualifier.
+Thus, the user does not have to track down those dependent classes to be able to create a working mock repository.

 .. _`Example: Set up qualifier types and classes DMTF MOF schema`: